By Lewis Budden | 24 July 2019

 It’s no surprise that the study showed the martial artists had a higher alert rating, mainly due to the sparring aspect.
 This also showed they have a higher level of vigilance and stronger cognitive control.

+This study highlighted the students who trained longer improved better, signifying the effects of improved attention may be long-lasting, rather than just a short boost after training.
 The reason this is a breakthrough for not only martial arts is that significant evidence now exists that shows training in martial arts has a long-term benefit to the brain just as much as the body.

 Now you can see why the NHS endorses martial arts.